oslokommune/ukeweb_designsystem/README.md

 ## 🤝 Contribution

-If you would like to contribute to this project, please take a look at our [contribute](https://designsystem.oslo.kommune.no/#/getting_started-contribute-basics) page for more information
+If you would like to contribute to this project, please take a look at our [contribute](https://designsystem.oslo.kommune.no/#/getting_started-contribute-basics) page for more information.

 ## 📜 License

-Oslo Designsystem is distributed under a MIT-license for open source code
+Oslo Designsystem is distributed under a MIT-license for open source code.

 [![License](https://img.shields.io/badge/License-MIT-green?style=for-the-badge&logo=open-source-initiative&label=Open%20Source)](https://opensource.org/licenses/MIT)